-More than likely, these numbers have gone up over the last decade, as more and more individuals “take to the streets” (i.e. the Farmer’s Markets streets).
+More than likely, these numbers have gone up over the last decade, as more and more individuals “take to the streets” (i.e. the Farmer’s Market streets).
 Eating what’s in season in your local area just “feels right” to a growing number of people.
-That’s because it is… both for your body and for the local economy as well.
+That’s because it is… both for the body and for the local economy as well.

 If you’re not getting all the nutrients and antioxidants you need from food, your best source is whole food vitamins.
 Organixx Multi-Vita-Maxx contains 21 uniquely fermented vitamins and enzyme-activated minerals that are more “bioavailable” and easily absorbed by your body than the synthetic compounds found in most supplements.

 It’s a sad fact that fruits and veggies prior to the 1950s contained way more nutritional value than the crops of today − even when you buy organic.

 It is healthier − by leaps and bounds − for you to eat seasonally and eat locally as much as possible!